A-W-Smith/cake-manager/README.txt

 Can also access it as a Docker container:
 `docker run -p 8080:8080 -it aws2411/cakemanager`

-The project features OAuth security with GitHub as sign on, to make calls inside Postman than the header X-XSRF-TOKEN is required, this can be taken from the network tab.
+The project features OAuth security with GitHub as sign on, to make calls inside Postman than the header X-XSRF-TOKEN and cookies from network tab are both required.

 To bypass this authentication you can run the application with following command: